The Karen people

 It is not entirely clear where the Karen come from but people believe they originally come from Tibet and the Gobi desert.
 They moved to Burma centuries ago.
 In the 18th century, they started migrating to Thailand.
 They live in fifteen provinces in Thailand, along the Burmese-Thai border, from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi, and further south to the Isthmus of Kra.

 Green Trails organizes tours to communities in different areas: Mae Wang, Doi Inthanon, Mae Hong Son, and Chiang Dao.
 We have done many school trips to the Karen village Huay Khao Lip in the Mae Wang area.

-In Thailand, this ethnic minority is divided into four major sub-groups: the Sgaw who call themselves and other related subgroups Pga-gan Yaw.
-Then there are the Pwo or Plong: the Pa-O or Taungthu who are also known as Black Karen and the Bwe or Kayah or Red Karen.
+In Thailand, this ethnic minority has four major sub-groups: the Sgaw who call themselves, and other related subgroups Pga-gan Yaw.
+Then there are the Pwo or Plong: the Pa’O or Taungthu who are also known as Black Karen and the Bwe or Kayah or Red Karen.

 There are approximately one million in Thailand, which makes the most numerous ethnic minority.
 In Myanmar, they are the third biggest ethnic minority group with an estimated population of six million.